CMSgov/HealthCare.gov-Styleguide/_posts/0001-01-01-governance.md

 ## Feedback

 We encourage your feedback and suggestions.
-Content and feature suggestions and discussions are welcome via [GitHub Issues](https://github.com/CMSgov/cmsgov.github.io/issues).
+Content and feature suggestions and discussions are welcome via G[GitHub Issues](https://github.com/CMSgov/cmsgov.github.io/issues).
 You may also propose changes to the content directly by submitting a pull request.

 <hr>